-- medicines can be used off-label and are reimbursed by the SSN if no valid therapeutic alternative exists; supporting data deriving from phase II clinical trials are present; or the drugs are inserted in a specific list drawn up by the AIFA (as per article 4 of Law Decree No. 536/1996, converted into Law No. 648/1996); or - physicians, on their own responsibility, can use a medicine off-label including a drug not present in the AIFA list referred to in the bullet point above if the physician deems that the patient cannot be successfully treated with a different product, even if said product has been authorised with respect to the relevant disease; after having been duly informed, patients give their consent to such use; the off-label use is consistent with scientific papers credited by the international community; and supporting data deriving from phase II clinical trials are present.
+- · medicines can be used off-label and are reimbursed by the SSN if: - no valid therapeutic alternative exists; supporting data deriving from phase II clinical trials are present; or - the drugs are inserted in a specific list drawn up by the AIFA (as per article 1.4 of Law Decree No. 536/1996, converted into Law No. 648/1996).
+In exceptional cases, medicines used offlabel may be reimbursed by the SSN, even if a valid therapeutic alternative does exist, provided that AIFA deems that specific use is known and compliant with the researchers conducted on national and international levels (as per article 1.4 bis of Law Decree No. 536/1996, converted into Law No. 648/1996); or - physicians, on their own responsibility, can use a medicine off-label including a drug not present in the AIFA list referred to in the bullet point above if: - the physician deems that the patient cannot be successfully treated with a different product, even if said product has been authorised with respect to the relevant disease; after having been duly informed, patients give their consent to such use; - the off-label use is consistent with scientific papers credited by the international community; and - supporting data deriving from phase II clinical trials are present.
 In this case, the SSN shall not reimburse the drug (as per article 3, paragraph 2 of Law Decree No. 23/1998, converted in Law No. 94/1998).

-However, under no circumstances shall the SSN reimburse the use of offlabel drugs if such use acquires a regular and widespread character.
+However, under no circumstances shall the SSN reimburse the use of off-label drugs if such use acquires a regular and widespread character.

-8 Which legislation governs the collaboration of the pharmaceutical industry with health-care professionals?
-Do different rules apply regarding physicians in the outpatient and in-patient sectors?
+8 Which legislation governs the collaboration of the pharmaceutical industry with healthcare professionals?
+Do different rules apply regarding physicians in the outpatient and inpatient sector?